miriambenjamin2007-design/Rewear/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: React
 - Libraries used: [e.g., axios, pandas, JUnit]
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, Git

-**For Hardware:**
-- Main components: [List main components]
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

 ---